dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_8.md

 # Calculus of Communicating Systems (CCS)

-All the model we have seen until now are state/automata-based models of concurrent systems.
+All the models we have seen until now are state/automata-based models of concurrent systems.
 Process calculi (CCS, CSP, π-calculus) provide an alternative approach to model concurrent system.
-There models describe concurrent systems using equations and can reason about these systems by algebraic manipulations.
+These models describe concurrent systems using equations and can reason about these systems by algebraic manipulations.

-A key element of CCS is the distinction between _names_ and _process_.
+A key element of CCS is the distinction between _names_ and _processes_.
 _Names_ are channels and they are orthogonal to processes, e.g., a process can send or receive messages from _any_ name in its scope.
 In the world of CSM, only a single process can receive from a channel.